hyvor/laravel-hyvor-login/README.md

 #### HTTP Redirects

-The following routes are added to the application for HTTP redirects:
+The following routes are automatically added to the application for HTTP redirects:

 - `/api/auth/login`
 - `/api/auth/signup`